Abscess

 Treatment of Abscess

-- Incision and drainage (I&D) under general anaesthesia.
-General anaesthesia is preferred because in the presence of infection, local anaesthesia may not act and it is difficult to break all the loculi of an abscess without causing pain.
+Therefore, incision and drainage (I&D) under general anesthesia is often necessary.
+General anesthesia is preferred for several reasons.
+Firstly, in the presence of infection, local anesthesia may be ineffective.
+Secondly, it allows the surgeon to thoroughly break up all the loculi (compartments) within the abscess without causing undue pain to the patient.
 (2)

 Prevention